jamnamdari/LSPCA/README.md

 ### Principal Subspace Estimation

-Next we apply the LSPCA algorithm.
+First we apply the LSPCA algorithm.

 ```r
 ## Localized and sparse PCA